 (2) This Rule does not apply to any matter the further consideration whereof is, at the original or any subsequent hearing, adjourned into court.

-Order 62 — Proceeding under the Trustees Act 1962
+Order 62 — Trustees Act 1962 rules

+[Heading inserted in Gazette 22 Feb 2008 p.
+640.]

 1. Mode of application

 (1) Subject to paragraph (2) and these Rules, applications under the Trustees Act 1962 (in this Order referred to as “the said Act”) shall be made by originating summons or originating motion.